yannickhuchard/semantic-id-generator/readme.md

 - ✅ **Safer Passphrases**: Word lists are cached once and any word containing your separators is skipped automatically to avoid malformed IDs.
 - ✅ **Cleaner TypeScript Tooling**: The `ts-node` loader now runs via a dedicated bootstrap script, eliminating experimental warnings in CI.
 - ✅ **Expanded Test Coverage**: New suites verify numeric/alphanumeric entropy, Unicode behavior, passphrase caching, and performance thresholds.
+- ✅ **Domain Presets & Graph Schemas**: Ship-ready configurations for `person`, `organization`, `device`, and `financial_account`, plus JSON-LD and OWL exports so IDs drop straight into Neo4j, Neptune, or any RDF store.

 ### What is a Semantic Identifier?
 A Semantic ID is an identifier that implements following AMASE data architecture principles: